 Today, Sole Fitness is owned by a Taiwan based company called Dyaco, which also offers premium brands Spirit, Xterra and ClubFit.

-Currently the company offers two rowing machines, the SR400 and the up-level SR500.
+Currently the company offers only rowing machine, the new SR550.
+The previous SR400 and the up-level SR500 were recently discontinued.

 The Sole SR400 Rower features air and magnetic resistance for a smooth, natural feel.
 There's a long aluminum rail, high seat position for easier access and oversized adjustable pedals.
 You get 16 different resistance levels, 14 workout programs and the rowing machine is foldable with transport wheels.
 It costs around $699 on sale.